There have been numerous encryption types and protocol updates which have been constantly shown to have flaws that can be exploited.

 For those unaware not any wireless card can be used to attack a router.

 Specific USB dongles/adapters with the correct chipset must be used.

 There is an abundance of USB adapters that can hack a router on the 2.4 GHz side.

-Currently there is a shortage USB adapters that can hack the new 5 GHz side.
+Currently, there is a shortage of USB adapters that can hack the 5 GHz frequency of a router.

 There are a few USB adapters that can but with limited success.

-The reason for the limited success rate is the new 802.11ac protocol introduced in 2013.
+The reason for the limited success rate is the 802.11ac protocol.

 WiFi hacking tools simply have not been updated yet to attack this new protocol.

 Only 802.11n and 802.11ac protocols work in the 5 GHz range.
 802.11n has been around a while and works in both the 2.4 GHz and 5 GHz.